-Notes receivable from participants
+Notes Receivable from Participants

-Participants may borrow from their fund accounts a minimum of \$1,000, up to a maximum equal to the lesser of 50% of their vested account balance or \$50,000, minus the highest outstanding note receivable balance during the immediate preceding twelve months.
+Participants may borrow from their accounts a minimum of \$1,000 up to a maximum equal to the lesser of 50% of their vested account balance or \$50,000, minus the highest outstanding note receivable balance during the immediate preceding twelve months.
 The notes receivable are secured by the balance in the participant's account.
-Each note shall bear a reasonable fixed rate of interest to be determined by the Administrator.
-Interest rates range from 5.25% to 10.25% as of December 31, 2010.
+Each loan shall bear a reasonable fixed rate of interest to be determined by the Administrator.
+Interest rates ranged from 5.25% to 10.25% as of December 31, 2011.
 Notes receivable are to be repaid within five years.
 Principal and interest is paid ratably through periodic payroll deductions.

 Notes receivable are measured at their unpaid principal balance plus accrued but unpaid interest.
-Delinquent notes receivable are reclassified as distributions based on the terms of the Plan document.
+Delinquent participant loans are reclassified as distributions based on the terms of the Plan document.
+Participant loans are considered delinquent if any payment or principal and interest, or any portion thereof, remains unpaid for more than 90 days after due.